The Publisher's Guide to Third-Party Cookie Deprecation

 Venatus distinguishes itself by leveraging a significant percentage of direct spend from agencies, a revenue stream that remains robust despite the disappearance of cookies.
 This direct relationship with agencies positions Venatus uniquely, enabling it to manage and minimize revenue impacts for publishers during this transitional period.
 By securing substantial direct advertising commitments, Venatus offers a stable and reliable source of revenue that is less susceptible to the challenges posed by the deprecation of third-party cookies.

 Venatus is not just navigating these changes but is also proactively assisting publishers in adapting to them.
 Through initiatives like enhancing first-party data strategies, integrating contextual advertising, and exploring new identity solutions, Venatus empowers publishers to thrive in a post-cookie digital landscape.
-Furthermore, Venatus’s deep-rooted agency relationships and direct spend advantages provide a cushion against potential revenue dips, ensuring a smoother transition for publishers.
+Furthermore, Venatus’ deep-rooted agency relationships and direct spend advantages provide a cushion against potential revenue dips, ensuring a smoother transition for publishers.

 As the industry evolves, Venatus stands out for its commitment to innovation, privacy, and performance.
 By focusing on direct agency partnerships and forward-thinking advertising solutions, Venatus is well-equipped to guide publishers through the challenges of cookie deprecation, ensuring their continued growth and success in the new era of digital advertising.